💻 What Launched Today - Friday, May 19

-But maybe you're just sort of prototyping, getting your schema right, exploring your data, trying to understand, you know, do you need to sort of make any changes?
+But maybe you're just sort of prototyping, getting your schema right, exploring your data, trying to understand, do you need to sort of make any changes?

-Maybe you're just learning those JSON functions, right?
+Maybe you're just learning these JSON functions, right?

-It's nice to be able to jump into the Cloudflare dashboard, open up D1 database and start just querying it directly through the UI there as well.
+It's nice for you to jump into the Cloudflare dashboard, open up D1 database and start just querying it directly through the UI there as well.